 Dallas-Fort Worth Transport

-Dallas has a few public transport options for visitors: the Dallas Area Rapid Transit or DART has a large light rail network with four different lines, allowing people to get around the main downtown area, where many hotels, restaurants, and tourist attractions are located.
-DART also operates an extensive system of buses that covers a wider area, however multiple transfers are usually necessary and it is a slow way to travel.
-Both systems run daily from around 5am to midnight, and the website offers useful trip-planning tools.
-Dallas and Fort Worth are connected by Greyhound buses as well as by an express commuter train service; and Fort Worth is serviced by a fairly extensive bus system, as well as the Longhorn Trolley that travels between the major districts of interest to tourists.
-Taxis are available for hire in both.
+The Dallas Area Rapid Transit (or DART) has a large light rail network with four different lines, allowing people to get around the main downtown area with ease.
+DART also operates an extensive system of buses that covers a wider area; however, multiple transfers are usually necessary and it is a slow way to travel.
+Both systems run daily from around 5am to midnight.

-At the end of the day, the easiest and most convenient way to get around Dallas and Fort Worth is by car.
-As with most cities in the central and western parts of the US, urban sprawl has created wide, flat cities with areas of interest spread across many miles.
-Traffic tends to be heavily congested during rush hour, which lasts from 7:30am to 9am and from 4:30pm to 6pm, but a little forward planning can avoid the worst of it.
+At the end of the day, the easiest and most convenient way to get around Dallas is by car.
+As with most cities in the central and western parts of the US, urban sprawl has created a wide, flat city with areas of interest spread across many miles.
+Traffic tends to be heavily congested during rush hour, which lasts from 7:30am to 9am and from 4:30pm to 6pm, but a little forward planning allows one to avoid the worst of it.

 Become our Dallas-Fort Worth Travel Expert